tanmay2612/VRcloth/README.md

-# CodeSketch
+# VRcode

-**CodeSketch** is a collaborative platform that allows users to **draw, code, and chat** in real-time.
+**VRcloth** is a collaborative platform that allows users to **draw, code, and chat** in real-time.
 It provides a seamless experience for teams to work together on sketches, share and edit code, and communicate via text or voice chat.

 ---